Weighing stars from birth to death: mass determination methods across the HRD: Direct method: dynamical masses

 A sensitive test for the accuracy of spectral disentangling discussed in Sect.~\ref{sec:disentangling} was performed from binaries with total eclipses.
 Disentangled spectra were matched to the components' spectra taken during the total eclipses.
 The observations for a few totally eclipsing binaries have shown the robustness of spectral disentangling in revealing accurately extracted individual spectra \citep{simon:1994,pavlovski:2009,helminiak:2015,graczyk:2016}.
 Such test also proved the accuracy in the RVs zero-point.

-The concept of calibrating the spectrograph's wavelength scale with an absorption cell introduced by \citet{campbell:1979}, nowadays being regularly used in exoplanetary spectroscopy, was also applied for measuring the RVs of the spectroscopic binary systems by \citet{konacki:2005} and \citet{konacki:2009}.
+The concept of calibrating the spectrograph's wavelength scale with an absorption cell introduced by \citet{campbell:1979}, nowadays being regularly used in Doppler-shift searches of exoplanets, was also applied for measuring the RVs of the spectroscopic binary systems by \citet{konacki:2005} and \citet{konacki:2009}.
 This novel technique enabled to accurately determine RVs down to precisions of about 20 to 30 m\,s$^{-1}$ in the case of F-type binaries, and about 10 m\,s$^{-1}$ for late-type binaries.
 Further upgrading this method, \citet{konacki:2010} combined it with tomographically disentangled spectra, and reached a precision and accuracy of the RVs of the order of 1-10 ~m\,s$^{-1}$.
-These RV measurements allowed the determination of the most accurate masses of binary stars.
+These RV measurements made possible the determination of the most accurate masses of binary stars.
 The fractional accuracy in $M \sin i$ ranges from 0.02\% to 0.42\%, which rivals the precision in mass of the relativistic double pulsar system PSR J0737-3039 components \citep{weisberg:2016}.

 Controlling systematic and random errors in the spectroscopic RV measurements is only part of the error budget in the final determination of stellar masses.
 For an absolute determination of the dynamical masses, the inclination of the orbital plane has to be known.
 Usually $i$ is deduced from the light-curve analysis, which is hampered by the many degeneracies and correlations in a multi-dimensional parameter space.
 Among the most pronounced ones are the degeneracies between the inclination and possible third light in a system and between the ratio of the radii and the light ratio for partially eclipsing systems.
 Hence extensive Bayesian calculations are a prerequisite to map confidence levels and the strength of correlations for the parameters involved in the light curve analysis. \citet{maxted:2020} address this important issue by performing an experiment in which the light curve solution was derived by several experts using different codes, optimisation routines, and strategies for the calculations of the uncertainties.
 A similar investigation in the determination of spectroscopic orbital elements would be worthwhile.